varazir/join/README.md

 Description:

-    To send messages using the JOIN API.
+    To send messages in IRSSI using the JOIN API.

 Parameters: